Greenhouse Policies and Procedures

 Shared Use:

-Any project which is required by any federal or state agency’s regulations to be contained in any PGF greenhouse compartment in isolation from other projects.
-This isolation can mean on its own bench row or within its own compartment.
-Given the current demand on PGF greenhouse spaces and supply of available greenhouse spaces, it is unlikely that the exclusive use of an entire compartment for low sq-ft (< 100 sq-ft) project will be granted.
-If such conditions must be met, the program should inquire about PGF growth chamber facilities.
-Please review A Practical Guide to Plant Containment and UGA's Institutional Biosafety Manual before submitting such requests.
+In some cases, a project must have an isolated compartment or bench row to comply with federal or state agency biosafety regulations.
+Due to a limited supply of available greenhouse spaces, it is unlikely that the exclusive use of an entire compartment for a low sq-ft project will be granted.
+These projects may be better suited for the PGF growth chamber facilities.
+Please review A Practical Guide to Plant Containment and UGA's Institutional Biosafety Manual before submitting these types of requests.

 Audit compliance support and requested facility modifications can be attended to by PGF personnel but neither is guaranteed nor the definite fiscal responsibility of PGF and its Professionals.
 Early planning and early involvement with the PGF Professional and the Superintendent for such projects will improve our ability to meet these requests and for your request to be successful.